 As amended on 6 October 2022, Council Regulation (EU) No 2022/263 covers all areas of the Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts of Ukraine that are not under the control of the authorities of Ukraine (see Article 1(d)).
 Considering the fluid situation, a dynamic assessment of this control could be necessary.
-For instance, as at 18 April 2024, the city of Zaporizhzhia and the city of Kherson are in fact under Ukrainian control.
+For instance, as of 12 July 2024, the city of Zaporizhzhia and the city of Kherson are in fact under Ukrainian control.
+An up-to-date list of territories temporarily occupied by Russia can be found on the dedicated website maintained by Ukrainian authorities.
 In case of doubt, EU operators can reach out to their national competent authority.